edinmathsoc/mathsoc-website/README.md

 # how to set up mathsoc website

+## Install an editor if you haven't already

+Install an editor of your choice, I recommend Visual Studio Code. [link](https://code.visualstudio.com/Download)

+Open the editor, click open folder, and navigate to the folder where you will store the mathsoc website files.
+For example Documents.
+Open a terminal in VS Code (CMD + J on mac).

-## add ssh key to github
+## Add ssh key to github

 1. If you don't have an ssh key on your local machine, you can generate one by following the instructions on the GitHub website. [link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
    1. You can check by typing the comand `ls -al ~/.ssh` if you get a response saying no known files then you will have to make one with the link above.

-3. If you haven't already, you will need to add your SSH key to your GitHub account.
+2. If you haven't already, you will need to add your SSH key to your GitHub account.
 You can do this by following the instructions on the GitHub website.
 [link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)

 ## add repository to your local machine

-Request access to the MathSoc website repository on GitHub.
+Request access to the MathSoc website repository on GitHub from a member of exec (or old exec).
 You will need a GitHub account to do this.
-Once you have access, you can clone the repository to your local machine, use SSH.
+Once you have access, you can clone the repository to your local machine.
+Use the command:

-install an editor of your choice, I recommend Visual Studio Code. [link](https://code.visualstudio.com/Download)
+`git clone git@github.com:samuelwebb2/mathsoc-website.git`

+You may have to install git your computer should prompt you if necessary.

 ## add ssh key to mathsoc website server (tardis)